Pant/nextcloudpi-test-docs/pages/en/How-to-update-Lynis.md

+---
+title: How to update Lynis
+keywords: maintain security lynis network guide
+tags: [maintain, security, lynis, network , guide]
+#summary: ""
+sidebar: en_sidebar
+permalink: en_How-to-update-Lynis.html
+folder: en
+---

 **After running nc-audit your might see the following and wonder how to update Lynis:**

 `!
 Version of Lynis is very old and should be updated [LYNIS]
       https://cisofy.com/controls/LYNIS/`

 Well this is how you can update Lynis _(these instructions were slightly modified from [CISOfy](https://packages.cisofy.com/community/#debian-ubuntu))_